 - ‘Exhilarating, truly edgy & cleverly provocative.
 With heartfelt, precise and clever lyrics, the quartet balance weight and depth with accessibility and charm’ - 24 Our Music

 - ‘Memorable melodies, riffs, breakdowns and progressive builds with heartfelt, precise and clever lyrics' - AFV

 Esper Scout are a rock band based in Leeds driven by empowering and characterful guitars and bass, passionate lyrical content and dynamic drums.

-Their sound is curious, courageous, engaging and exciting, with songs and performances that drift through varying moods of honesty and a strong will to unite people.
+Their sound is bold and engaging with songs and performances that drift through varying moods and a strong, honest will to unite people.
 The band's direct and focused attitude both live and in the studio leaves audiences drawn in, hooked and willingly shook up by the captivating four piece.